capecodcommission/cape-cod-coastal-planner/README.md

 11. Create cluster issuer (letsencrypt-prod & specific namespace)
 12. Create a certificate object w/ secrets (namespace specific - www, uat & dev)
 13. Create ingress w/ hosts & secrets
+14. Then rebuild, tag, and push the Front and API containers with our latest code to ACR